Quiver semi-invariants and SAGBI bases: Determinantal semi-invariants

-\end{eg} Using Proposition 5.4 of \cite{domokos}, it is straightforward to check that the semi-invariants $f_{\underline{T}^\pm}$ are exactly the semi-invariants defined there (up to multiplication by a scalar).
-These semi-invariants therefore span the algebra of all semi-invariants.
+Domokos--Zubkov semi-invariants, as originally defined in \cite{domokos}, are only defined for bipartite quivers.
+In the case where $Q$ is bipartite, using Proposition 5.4 of \cite{domokos}, it is straightforward to check that the semi-invariants $f_{\underline{T}^\pm}$ are exactly the semi-invariants defined there (up to multiplication by a scalar).
+Note that because we work over characteristic 0, the part of data defined by $\bar{\lambda}$ in the definition of DZ semi-invariants only changes the semi-invariants by multiplication by a scalar.

+The semi-invariants $f_{\underline{T}^\pm}$ are the natural generalization of DZ semi-invariants to the general quiver case.
+We simply allow the entries of the matrices associated to paths, rather than just the entries of the matrices associated to arrows.
+However, the proof from \cite{domokos} that these span $\SI(Q,\br)$ only applies in the bipartite case.
+In \cite{domokos}, the authors extend their results to all quivers by considering a particular doubling of any quiver to a bipartite quiver.
+However, the functor from this quiver to the original is not suited to our purposes.